Tuesday, July 1, 2025

 Honorable Mentions (Combined)

 Hopefully you guys enjoyed our lists and if you agree or disagree with us, let us know in the comment section below.
-There are obviously a billion other soundtracks that we didn’t mention (it would have been a 10-hour podcast!) that could make your list, depending on your criteria.
+Gosling is a great actor and has been in some great films, so perhaps there’s something we are overlooking.
+Maybe your list is different than ours?
 That being said, what would be your Top 3?
 Leave a comment in the comment section or email us at [email protected].

 For the entire podcast, click here or listen below.